RobertDaleSmith/SNESpad/README.md

 ## Features

 This library allows for the reading of button states from a SNES controller connected to a Pico or Arduino.
-It supports standard SNES controller, the NES controller, and the SNES Mouse.
+It supports standard SNES controller, the NES controller, the SNES Mouse, and even the SNES XBand Keyboard.
 Each of these devices can be identified and read by this library.

 ## Usage